-A student on academic probation may not hold any elected or appointed office, and may not participate with any noncredit performing group or in any organized college activities except those activities that are associated with their academic program.
+A student on academic probation may not hold any elected or appointed office, may not participate in a graduate assistantship, and may not participate with any noncredit performing group or in any organized college activities except those activities that are associated with their academic program.
 Additional restrictions may also be imposed by the associate vice president and dean for graduate studies.